 GMI-1271 has been tested in healthy volunteers and in a Phase 1/2 clinical trial in the U.S. and worldwide.
 The trial evaluated GMI-1271’s safety, absorption by the body and effect on AML when given with standard chemotherapy.
 The drug was given to trial participants throughout their chemotherapy treatment period.
 Some additional bone marrow and blood samples were obtained during routine bone marrow assessments, to learn more about drug activity.

 Results from the Phase 1 portion were reported at the annual meeting of the European Hematology Association (EHA) in June 2016.
-Additional findings showing high rates of remission and favorable tolerability among study participants were reported during a poster session at the American Society of Hematology Annual Meeting in December 2016.
+Additional findings showing high rates of remission and favorable tolerability among study participants compared to historical controls were reported during a poster session at the American Society of Hematology Annual Meeting in December 2016.
 Further results were also presented at the meetings of the American Society of Clinical Oncology and EHA in June 2017.

 During the 59th American Society of Hematology (ASH) Annual Meeting and Expo in December 2017, GlycoMimetics announced updated data from the Phase 1/2 trial as follows:

 - For patients with relapsed/refractory AML treated at the Phase 2 dose (n = 54) and for whom median follow up was 6.6 months:

 - Median overall survival was 9.4 months (95% CI: 5.7 – 15.1 months; calculated by Kaplan Meier method).
 This compares favorably to a median overall survival of up to 5.4 months reported for historical, matched controls treated with mitoxantrone, etoposide and cytarabine (MEC) alone.
 1,2

 - Median duration of remission was 11.1 months (95% CI: 5.8-NA; calculated by Kaplan Meier method).